-As I’ve been celebrating this blog’s tenth anniversary with posts about blogging, a few of you have asked me how I blog so often.
+As I’ve been celebrating this blog’s tenth anniversary with posts about blogging, a few of you have asked me how to blog more often.

 I haven’t always published six days a week.
 At first I published sporadically, as little as twice a month.
 In 2010 I committed to three days a week.
 In 2014 I bumped up to six days a week.